Library Card Questions

 Those who do not reside in Pocatello may obtain a Marshall Public Library card in one of two ways:

 - Obtain a card from your home library (such as the South Bannock Library District or Portneuf District Library in Chubbuck) and have a Marshall Public Library barcode attached to the back.
-(The library must be a participant in the LiLI Express reciprocal borrowing agreement.)
 This is a free service.
 See a librarian for details.

 - If you prefer not to obtain a card from your home library, you may obtain a Marshall Public Library card by paying a $45 annual fee.